SUMMARY OF QUALIFICATIONS

 CURRENT PROFESSIONAL GOALS

 Interest in working with nonprofits, especially those that focus on education and improving lives for at-risk youth and marginalized adults such as the homeless, veterans, and the elderly.
 Lifetime devotion to teaching and learning, and bringing art to underserved audiences and in nontraditional, collaborative ways via a wide range of activities.
 Ongoing work as a fine artist and published creative writer.
-Strong interest in visual art/art education nonprofits, especially those supportive of art inclusion for marginal and underserved populations; interest in creation of an alternative artists’ cooperative (educational, commercial and living space for underserved and at-risk artists).
+Strong interest in visual art/art education nonprofits, especially those supportive of art inclusion; interest in creation of an alternative artists’ cooperative (educational, commercial and living space for underserved and at-risk artists).

 Master of Fine Arts, Northern Illinois University, DeKalb, IL 1994

 Bachelor of Fine Arts, Northern Illinois University, DeKalb, IL 1991